-All surfaces more than 140mm from Y=0, which in side view, lie between BB, two lines at Z=100mm and Z=570mm and a curve that is offset 50mm rearward and normal to the rearmost intersection of RVCOCKPITDRIVER with Y=0 between the two horizontal lines must alternatively:
+All surfaces more than 140mm from Y=0 which, in side view, lie between B-B, two lines at Z=100mm and Z=550mm and a curve that is offset 50mm rearward to the rearmost intersection of RS-FWD-FUEL-LIMIT with Y=0 between the two horizontal lines, must alternatively:

 have two panels permanently attached to each side of the underlying survival cell laminate described in Art.
-12.3.1 with an appropriate adhesive which has been applied over their entire surface.
+15.5.1 with an appropriate adhesive which has been applied over their entire surface.
 Those two panels should be constructed to a uniform laminate that has the ability to pass the test given by "Side Panel Test Procedure 01/21" for Main Secondary Panel.